 I’m always exploring new research topics, so here’s a list of my current focus areas.
 Please contact me if you’d like to find out more about any of these;

 Cross polarised UV reflectance photography of sunscreens

 Imaging of sunscreens using UV reflectance photography is a huge a huge challenge for scientific imaging – while the sunscreens absorb the UV and look dark, the film the product forms is often highly reflective, and so looks white depending on the angle between the light source, subject and camera.
 I have developed a way of capturing cross polarised UV reflectance photographs of sunscreens films, something which has previously not been reported.
 By eliminating shine, the amount of UV being reflectance can now be determined from the photograph, changing the information in the image from qualitative the quantitative.
 Along with this I have created simple cheap, calibration targets suitable for assessing the degree of UV being reflected from the sunscreens.
-One publication on this has been accepted for publication, and another is currently being prepared.

 Assessment of digital camera response to UV, visible and IR

 A question which often arises in imaging concerns the spectral response of cameras to different wavelengths of light – how sensitive is my camera to UV?
 With UV imaging having huge challenges around getting enough light to be imaged, camera, lens and filter choice are vital for optimum performance.
 Having approached camera manufacturers for spectral sensitivity data (can’t be shared – sensitive information), and having also approached testing houses (extremely expensive, >£10k for a camera to be assessed), I have designed and built my own test system to carry this out.
 This enables me to compare cameras, lenses and filters combinations for sensitivity to wavelengths between 280nm and 800nm.

 Imaging in UV, IR, fluorescence and polarisation